phpbbireland/AiGF/README.md

 These first two prompts will get you started, I will show other prompts/fixes used to create and update the project later...

-For example images see: [Here] [https://github.com/phpbbireland/AiGF/tree/main/images]
+For example images see: [https://github.com/phpbbireland/AiGF/tree/main/images]